High School

 “In my freshman year, I was new and, admittedly, intimidated by the prospect of a change.
 What undoubtedly helped make the change smoother was an annual high school event called, “Open Week”. – SWSF Graduate

 Open Week was established to help the four high school classes mingle and build bonds between the students and their new teachers.
-Open Week opportunities in past school years range from kayaking in Tomales Bay among the seals, otters and sharks; backpacking for 60 miles culminating in a summit of Mt.
+Open Week opportunities have ranged from kayaking in Tomales Bay among the seals, otters and sharks; backpacking for 60 miles culminating in a summit of Mt.
 Whitney; a Zen Meditation retreat in the Trinity Alps; sailing in San Francisco Bay; a drama/poetry week-long intensive in Sonoma County; working on Jughandle farm in Mendocino County; and horse camping in Pt.
 Reyes.
 Not only do students gain new perspective and friends on these Open Week trips, but they are also given the great opportunity to explore the wonders of the world around them.

 Mentors